 James Bond’s bespoke British grand tourer wasn’t just suave.
 It was also menacing, which likely had something to do with all that supercool spyware: pop-out machine guns and tire slashers, rotating license plates, and a smoke screen and oil-slick sprayer that (temporarily) foiled the baddies in hot pursuit.

 Most memorable?
 Its fully functional passenger-side ejector seat, activated by a button hidden on the gear-shift knob—an audience favorite despite the fact that the villain flung from it barely cleared the top of the car.
-In 1964, Corgi made a toy die-cast model complete with machine guns and ejector seat and a little toy bad guy to launch from it.
+In 1964, Corgi made a toy die-cast model complete with machine guns, an ejector seat, and a little toy bad guy to launch from it.

 The DB5 went on to appear in Thunderball, Casino Royale and many other Bond films, becoming synonymous with 007.
 Of the two DB5s actually used in the film (two others were used for promotion), the one originally kitted out with all the gadgetry has disappeared, stolen from a Florida airplane hangar in 1997.
 The other, used in road scenes and later retrofitted with the spy goodies, sold at auction in 2010 for $4.6 million.

 WATCH: Full Episodes of The Cars That Built the World online now.

 Ferris Bueller’s Day Off (1986)